PimentelM/redis-worker/README.md

 - Simple command to perform migration
 - Commands to query memory usage for nodes, slots, and individual keys
 - Table to get a HashKey from a specific slot
-- Script to start/stop local cluster with 3 shards

 ## Automated tests